USS Galveston (CL-93)

-USS Galveston (CL-93/CLG-3) was a light cruiser of the United States Navy that was later converted to a guided missile cruiser.
+USS Galveston (hull numbers: CL-93/CLG-3) was a light cruiser of the United States Navy that was later converted to a guided missile cruiser.
 She was launched by William Cramp & Sons Shipbuilding Company, Philadelphia 22 April 1945, sponsored by Mrs. Clark Wallace Thompson.
 The cruiser's construction was suspended when nearly complete on 24 June 1946; and the hull assigned to the Philadelphia Group of the Atlantic Reserve Fleet.
 She was reclassified CLG-93 on 4 February 1956; then reclassified to CLG-3 on 23 May 1957; and commissioned at Philadelphia 28 May 1958.

 1958–1960

 Refit as a Galveston-class guided missile light cruiser, the warship departed Philadelphia on 30 June 1958 for builder's trials out of Norfolk, Va., in the Virginia Capes area, that included "highly successful" tests of her new Talos missile and tracking gear.
 The Talos supersonic surface-to-air missile was 38 ft long, weighed nearly 3,000 pounds (1,400 kg), and was powered by a novel 20,053 lbf ramjet engine, plus a solid-fuel rocket booster.
 With a range of over 65 miles (105 km) for early variants, and over 100 for later ones, and speeds of up to Mach 4, it was designed to destroy enemy aircraft at high altitudes using either a conventional or atomic warhead.
 She finished out the year with operations in the Norfolk area.

 Galveston arrived at San Juan, Puerto Rico, on 16 January 1959, for training and evaluation operations in the waters of the West Indies.
 She successfully launched the first Talos missile ever fired at sea on 24 February 1959.
 The Talos was termed by Admiral Arleigh Burke as "the best antiaircraft missile in any arsenal in the world".
 The cruiser set course for Norfolk on 17 March and a special yard period in the Philadelphia Naval Shipyard.

 In July 1959, Galveston conducted shakedown and acceptance trials in the Virginia Capes area, followed by a refresher training cruise to waters off Cuba and the testing of her radar and communications in war games with the U.S. Air Force.
 On 4 January 1960, she departed Norfolk for a visit to Charleston, South Carolina, and operations off the Florida coast, Puerto Rico, and the Virgin Islands.
 She then headed to her namesake city of Galveston, arriving on 16 February for a Silver Service presentation.
 Returning to Norfolk, the cruiser unloaded her ammunition for shock tests off the Bahamas, then entered the Philadelphia Naval Shipyard on 25 March 1960 for a yard period that extended into the fall.
 During this time the cruiser entertained more than 30,000 visitors.
 She headed for the Virginia Capes 24 October 1960, successfully completing her first missile transfer at sea.